cmsplt/PLTPaperPlots/README.md

 * To calculate the combined uncertainty on the luminosity, use the file combined_PLT_luminosity.txt with the script Normtags/Scripts/combineYears.py.
 This contains the necessary uncertainties to compute the combined value.

 * SystematicsTable.png is just a snippet from the rendered PDF that can be used for things like the public results page.

+* RefereeComments/ contains a script used to make a plot for the response to one of the referee comments, comparing the rates from the - and + side in a VdM scan.
+See the script itself for more documentation.